Several fitness enthusiasts have experienced constipation due to steroid use.

 Stool Transit Time

-Steroid use has also been shown to impair nervous system function, resulting in slowed colonic muscle contractions and preventing waste from moving out of the body .
+Steroid use has also been shown to impair nervous system function, resulting in slowed colonic muscle contractions and preventing waste from moving out of the body, according to the Molecular Neurobiology .

 Research suggests that the movement of chyme, or the partially undigested food in the colon, is aided by colonic contractions and mass movements.